Glossary

 Koans are used differently across the two main schools.
 In Rinzai training, koans are formal practice objects, worked with one at a time under a teacher’s guidance, presented and tested in dokusan.
 The student works through a structured curriculum over years, with each case building on the understanding developed in previous ones.
 In Soto practice, koans are more often encountered in reading and study than as formal meditation objects — though they are present.
 The two major koan collections are The Gateless Gate (Wumenguan, 1228, 48 cases) and The Blue Cliff Record (Biyanlu, c.
 1125, 100 cases).
 A third collection, The Book of Serenity (Congronlu, 1224), has a more Soto-inflected character.

 Dharma question-and-answer — a dialogue between teacher and student, or between practitioners, in which the question is not an inquiry into factual information but a direct presentation of practice.
+The word is Japanese: mon (問, question) and dō (答, answer).
 The distinction between a live mondo and a dead one matters to the tradition: a live exchange is one in which something is actually at stake, where the questioner’s real understanding — or its absence — is genuinely exposed.
 A dead exchange is one that is technically correct, conceptually refined, and entirely divorced from direct experience.
 Zen pedagogy is designed specifically to cut through the dead exchange.

 Literally “no” or “nothing” in Chinese and Japanese.
 As a koan, it appears as Zhaozhou’s reply when a monk asked: “Does a dog have Buddha-nature?”
 Buddhist teaching holds that all sentient beings have Buddha-nature — so to say “Mu” (no) appears to contradict the teaching.
 But “yes” is equally a trap.
 Wumen Huikai’s commentary in the Gateless Gate: “This Mu is the first barrier of Zen.
 If you want to pass through this barrier, you must concentrate your whole body — 360 bones and joints, 84,000 pores — into a mass of doubt about this Mu, and carry it day and night without ceasing.
 Do not interpret it as nothingness.
 Do not understand it as ‘has not.’”